tqzhong/CG4MCTG/meta-mctg/README.md

 ```

 ## 4. CompMCTG Benchmark
-For each dataset in CompMCTG Benchmark, the results for each protocol are derived form the average of multiple experiments.
+For each dataset in CompMCTG Benchmark, the results for each protocol are derived form the average of multiple experiments, **which means we merge all the generated results from each protocol and send them to evaluation process to get the corresponding results**.
 The number of partitioning methods included in different protocol across four datasets is presented below:
 |Dataset|Original|Hold-Out|ACD|Few-Shot|
 |:-|:-:|:-:|:-:|:-:|
 |Fyelp|1|40|10|2|